Mark E. Limes

 Home Projects CV/Publications Scripts Links

-Twinleaf Work Princeton Work Utah Work
+Virginia Tech Work Princeton Spin-off Work Princeton Work Utah Work

-From Jan.~2018-Jan.~2024 I worked for Twinleaf LLC mostly on a DARPA AMBIIENT grant, Atomic Magnetometer for Biological Imaging In Earth's Native Terrian (say that five times fast).
+From Jan.~2018-Jan.~2024 I worked for a local start-up, Twinleaf LLC, mostly on a DARPA AMBIIENT grant, Atomic Magnetometer for Biological Imaging In Earth's Native Terrian (say that five times fast).
 Some popular articles about this project are at Daily Mail and DARPA.
 Our technique uses fast laser pulsing to optically pump Rb in Earth's field (0.5 G) with a goal of achieving 1 fT_{rms}/cm\sqrt{Hz} (currently at 10 fT_{rms}/cm\sqrt{Hz} in Phase 1).
 Our gradiometer uses a baseline of 3 cm, and aims to be dead-zone and heading error free, for the purpose of in-the field magnetoencephalography (fancy speak for readin' brain waves).

 DARPA BAA for AMBIIENT